neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-escrow-remediation.md

 Devices are automatically removed from the policy once the key is escrowed and the Device Facts update on next check-in.

-This is a continuous policy — not a one-time run.
+This is a continuous policy, not a one-time run.
 If a device's escrow status changes (e.g. a key becomes invalid after a major macOS update), it will re-enter the policy and be remediated again automatically.